brianjschott/rubyooplesson/README.md

 # Upperline Ruby Lesson

 ## Objective
-SWBAT organize data on an imagined social media account using object-oriented principles SWBAT identify why objects are a better data storage method than only variables or arrays
+- SWBAT organize data on an imagined social media account using object-oriented principles
+- SWBAT identify why objects are a better data storage method than only variables or arrays
+- SWBAT create instance variables and instances of a Post class

 -> Assumptions: Please assume that students have gone through basic Ruby methods, variables, data structures (arrays/hashes)